PLarboulette/kafka-topics-map/README.md

 - The `categories` part let to separate topics, consumers and producers on the graph (color and symbol change thanks to this `category`)(I think you don't have to update that).

+## The collector

+The `collector.js` file contains some functions which (will) let to get topics and consumer groups thanks to Kafka REST.
+There are only mocks currently :)
+The goal is, with this data, to build the `data.json` file.